 Unicode and FreeTDS

-Microsoft servers using TDS 7.0 and above (anything since Microsoft SQL Server 6.5) transmit their data in UCS-2 format (16-bit integers).
-Because most applications linked to FreeTDS are not prepared to deal with UCS-2 data, FreeTDS can convert the data to something more acceptable, including ASCII.
+Microsoft servers using TDS 7.0 and above (anything since Microsoft SQL Server 6.5) transmit their data in UTF-16 format (16-bit integers).
+Because most applications linked to FreeTDS are not prepared to deal with UTF-16 data, FreeTDS can convert the data to something more acceptable, including ASCII.
 To do so, it employs an iconv library.
 FreeTDS determines the server's encoding from the TDS protocol and information reported by the server (generally per connection, but in the case of TDS 7.1, per result set column).
 It discovers the client's encoding in freetds.conf.
 FreeTDS will happily convert and convey your data in any single-byte format that iconv can provide.
 In practice, this normally means some form of ISO 8859-x or UTF-8.

 At some future time, FreeTDS aims to support Unicode and other multi-byte character sets.
 It does not do so at the current time, beside using wide functions in ODBC.